vanGoghhh/tp/docs/UserGuide.md

 :exclamation: *All job data will be cleared and this action is irreversible.
 Please ensure you do not require the job list data anymore before performing this command.*
 <br>
-:bulb: *This command can be used to clear the sample data on CANdidates when you first downloaded it.*
+:bulb: *This command can be used to clear the sample data on *CANdidates* when you first downloaded it.*

 </div>
 <br>

 ### Exiting the program : `exit`

-Done with updating your information with CANdidates?
+Done with updating your information with *CANdidates*?
 Use this command to exit the program!

 Format: `exit`